The #1 SG New Zealand Working Holiday Visa Guide for 2024

 Driving

 You can sell your vehicle at the end of a trip and recoup at least part of the costs.
 However, the insurance, registration fee, warrant of fitness and fuel costs can add up.
-It’s not the cheapest way to get around, but it’s sometimes the only way to get to hard-to-reach farms and attractions.
+It’s not the cheapest way to get around, but it’s sometimes the only way reach otherwise inaccessible farms (for working holiday visa jobs in New Zealand) and other attractions.

 For more on road trips, read my other posts, Pacenotes: Driving in New Zealand and Alternative New Zealand Road Trips